Your KM Project Needs a Change Strategy

 Applying change networks can help you surface issues and build excitement and trust in these cases.
 A change network is a group of people outside of the management team who is serving as “ambassadors” for the change.
 They are a motivated group that will help spread the value of KM and will bring issues to the group that people don’t feel comfortable saying publicly.
 In the past, I have also used a change network as an informal focus group to test project communications, new tools, and other KM ideas.

 Is your organization struggling with adoption issues in your knowledge management project?
 We can help.
-Contact us at [email protected].
+Contact us at info@enterprise-knowledge.com.

 EK Team EK Team A services firm that integrates Knowledge Management, Information Management, Information Technology, and Agile Approaches to deliver comprehensive solutions.
 Our mission is to form true partnerships with our clients, listening and collaborating to create tailored, practical, and results-oriented solutions that enable them to thrive and adapt to changing needs.
 More from EK Team »